Archive for Month: January 2011

 Photo by Eric Skiff Here we go again.
 Another day in the life of an ongoing saga between megalomaniac Robert Scoble and myself.
-In this chapter of this saga, I point out why I have figured out the key thing that he has repeatedly not learned… to whom much is given, much is required.
-It […]
+In this chapter of this saga, I point out why I have figured out the key thing that he has repeatedly not learned… to whom much is […]

 I polled Twitter on what kind of drinking game activities should happen tonight during the State of the Union.
 I’ve aggregated responses, along with my own thoughts, into this State of the Union Drinking Bingo.
 Prepare to be drunk by 8:15pm CST tonight.